Why Is My AC Blowing Warm Air?

 Thermostat & Fan Settings

 The first thing to check is your thermostat and confirm that the settings haven’t been bumped or toyed with.
 If your thermostat is set to “heat,” switch it back to “cool.”
-It’s a simple cause, but it happens more often than you think.
+It’s a simple thing to fix, but having the wrong setting is more common than you think.

-If that doesn’t resolve the issue, check the thermostat fan settings.
-It should not be set to “on.”
-This may seem counterintuitive, but turning the fan on will blow air through the ductwork regardless of whether your air conditioner is operating.
-The right setting is “auto.”
+You should also check the thermostat fan settings.
+While it may seem counterintuitive, you actually don’t want the fan to be set to “on.”
+When the fan is on, it will blow air through the ductwork regardless of whether your air conditioner is operating.
+Instead, make sure it is set to “auto.”
 When you set it to auto, the fan will only operate when your air conditioner operates.

 Dirty Evaporator Coils